docker-archive/classicswarm/README.md

 *libswarm* is a toolkit for composing network services.

-At its core, it defines a standard way for the components of a distributed system to communicate with each other.
+At its core, it defines a standard way for services in a distributed system to communicate with each other.
 This lets you:

 1. Use them as building blocks to compose complex architectures
-2. Avoid vendor lock-in by swapping any component out with another
+2. Avoid vendor lock-in by swapping any service out with another

-An extensive library of adapters is included, and you can also write your own using a simple API.
+An extensive library of services is included, and you can also write your own using a simple API.

 Here are some examples of what you can do with libswarm: